 Zdenko: In that sense,I do not have any specific wish because I do not function as a classical illustrator.
 I approach topics that interest me in my own individual way and I tell my own story with it, the story I am obsessed with.
 So, in that sense, I am less bothered of whether I will be making an illustration, an animation or a movie.
 It then depends on that particular story.
 And in that case, I myself am its author.

-ZIYP: Are you preparing a new project?
-What are you working on as we speak?
-Which Croatian fairy-tale would you recommend to our foreign guests to take back home as part of experiencing our culture?
+ZIYP: Which Croatian fairy-tale would you recommend to our foreign guests to take back home as part of experiencing our culture?